 The Application Program Status Register (APSR) holds copies of the Arithmetic Logic Unit (ALU) status flags.
 They are also known as the condition code flags.
-They are used to determine whether conditional instructions are executed or not.
+The processor uses them to determine whether or not to execute conditional instructions.

 On ARMv5TE, ARMv6 and later architectures, the APSR also holds the Q (saturation) flag.